mozilla-l10n/localizer-documentation/src/tools/pontoon/users.md

 Pontoon can send internal notifications to users for specific events.
 All notifications are enabled by default, but can be disabled by using the corresponding checkbox.

-Additionally, for each notification category, users have the option to receive updates via email in the form of a digest.
+Additionally, for each notification type, users have the option to receive updates via email in the form of a digest.
 Email digests can be scheduled to arrive either daily or weekly, based on the user’s selection.

 For more information about this topic, refer to the page dedicated to [notifications](notifications.md).